akku lebensdauer

 What is a lithium-Ion battery made of?

 As the name suggests, lithium-ion batteries contain one or more lithium-ion cells.
+These are the fundamental building blocks of any lithium ion battery system.
 These cells themselves contain two electrodes – an anode and a cathode – placed inside to send and receive electrical current, which ultimately is sent to the device powered by the battery system.

 Of course, modern batteries have evolved substantially from their original designs.
 Most, if not all, now include thermal management systems and other safety features.
 The complexity of the chemistry taking place inside the battery has also drastically increased.
-New technological advancements are constantly being made, utilizing nanotechnology, solid-state electrolytes, and advanced electrode materials for superior performance.
+Today’s lithium-ion battery technology incorporates nanotechnology, solid-state electrolytes, and advanced electrode materials for superior performance.

 Lithium-Ion batteries – Possible applications

 Now that we know what a lithium-ion battery is made of, the next logical question to ponder concerns its practical applications.
-So, what is a lithium-ion battery used for, even?
+So, what is a lithium battery used for, and where does lithium ion technology really shine?
 Their range of applications extends far beyond just smartphones and laptops.
 Take a look at the list below for a fuller breakdown.

 E-Bikes & E-Mobility